nalej/docs/organization/organization-1.md

 ![Add user dialog](../.gitbook/assets/adduser.png)

 By now, the form to sign a user up requires a name, an email, a password and a role.
-You can save the information, creating a user, or discard it.
+You can save the information (thus creating a user) or discard it.
 You can also discard the information by clicking the cross in the upper right corner.

 ### Public API CLI